-Maintain your list a professional references as a separate document, keep it updated, and provide it only when requested.
+Maintain your list of references as a separate document, keep it updated, and provide it only when requested.
 My recommendation is to indicate “Professional references available upon request” at the end of your resume but do not actually place the references themselves on the resume.
 Do not routinely send the list of references along with cover letters, resumes, and applications unless the job posting or online application system instructs you to do so.
-Also, be sure to take several copies of your professional reference list along with you to the job interview.
+Also, be sure to take several copies of your reference list along with you to the job interview.
 Should the interviewers be sufficiently impressed with you to want to check references right away, having your list immediately available to hand to them both speeds up the process and makes you look even better.

 If the situation with your current employer makes reference checking a delicate matter, it may be necessary to indicate to the potential employer that such a sensitive situation exists and while you have no problem with them obtaining a reference from your current organization, you would prefer they delay doing so until such time you become a finalist for the job.
-This must be done very carefully and professionally, and under no circumstances should you ever rant or bad-mouth your current employer; just politely indicate that a casual reference check could have negative repercussions for you, so you are merely requesting that any such contact with your organization be delayed unless a job offer might result.
-Most experienced interviewers are aware that such situations frequently exist and will likely understand and honor your request without hesitation.
+This must be done very carefully and professionally, and under no circumstances should you ever rant or bad-mouth your current employer.
+Just politely indicate that a casual reference check could have negative repercussions for you, so you are merely requesting that any such contact with your organization be delayed unless a job offer might result.
+Most experienced interviewers are aware that such situations exist and will likely understand and honor your request without hesitation.

 How to format the professional reference list.

-There are no hard and fast rules for formatting a professional reference list, and many different acceptable examples may be found online, but the common elements are that it should contain the necessary information, have a logical and organized appearance, and be brief.
+There are no hard and fast rules for formatting a professional reference list.
+Many different acceptable examples may be found online, but the common elements are that it should contain the necessary information, have a logical and organized appearance, and be brief.
 If the interviewer or job posting asks for a certain number of references, provide that number.
 When a specific number of references is not indicated, providing three to five is usually acceptable, depending on the position sought and your experience.
 When seeking a higher-level position or if your experience is extensive, you may wish to include one or two additional references, but don’t overdo it.
-List your strongest or best references first, as the interviewer may end up only contacting one or two of the multiple people you identify.
+List your strongest or best references first as the interviewer may end up only contacting one or two of the multiple people you identify.

 Go for quality of references, not quantity.
-In cases where it would be applicable and appropriate to do so, consider using a variety of professionals from different disciplines; for example, someone applying for a position in a hospital setting may wish to have a mix which includes their supervisor, a physician, a nurse, and a hospital administrator, rather than four individuals who all hold the exact same position.
+In cases where it would be applicable and appropriate to do so, consider using a variety of professionals from different disciplines.
+For example, someone applying for a position in a hospital setting may wish to have a mix which includes their supervisor, a physician, a nurse, and a hospital administrator, rather than four individuals who all hold the exact same position.

-Do not write a detailed or lengthy narrative for each name listed; include extra information only if it is needed to clarify something.
-I also suggest including prefixes such as “Mr.,” “Ms.,” or other clues to indicate the gender of individual being contacted, especially for names which are common to either sex, or those which are unusual or foreign; this can help avoid potential embarrassment for the interviewer or caller.
+Do not write a detailed or lengthy narrative for each name listed.
+Include extra information only if it is needed to clarify something.
+I also suggest including prefixes such as “Mr.,” “Ms.,” or other clues to indicate the gender of individual being contacted, especially for names which are common to either sex, or those which are unusual or foreign.
+This can help avoid potential embarrassment for the interviewer or caller.
 Again, make the job of checking references easy and painless for the interviewer.

 A stand-alone list of professional references might be formatted as shown below; notice how additional comments were included where helpful and applicable.